SQLicious/Google-Data-Analytics-Capstone-Cyclistic-case-study-using-R/README.md

 **Step 3: Process (Data Wrangling)**

-Import data in R studio.
+Imported data in R studio.

-Make columns consistent and merge them into a single data frame.
+Made columns consistent and merged them into a single data frame.

-Check for and treat missing values.
+Checked for and treated missing values.

-Transform data-format types.
+Transformed data-format types.

-Add new columns to calculate the following.
+Added new columns

 Removed the rows where trip duration is negative.

-Clean column names and check for duplicate records in rows.
+Cleaned column names and checked for duplicate records in rows.

 **Step 4: Analyze the Data**

 Summary of steps performed to identify trends or relationships I found in the data.
-Export a summary file for further analysis.
+Exported a summary file for further analysis.

-1. Distribution of the Numerical Variables
+1. Reviewed the Distribution of the Numerical Variables
-2. Review Categorical Variables
+2. Reviewed Categorical Variables
-3. Check Cardinality of Categorical Variables
+3. Checked Cardinality of Categorical Variables
-4. Check Outliers
+4. Checked Outliers
-5. Review Relationship between independent variables  and dependent variables
+5. Review Relationships between independent variables  and dependent variables
-6. Descriptive stats analysis
+6. Performed Descriptive stats analysis

 **Step 5: Share**